Sebastianhju/Runeterra-5e/Species.md

 **Climbers**: You gain climbing speed equal to your walking speed.

-**Natural Acrobats**: You are proficient in the acrobatics skill.
-In addition, whenever you take the jump action, you can use your dexterity instead of your strength to calculate your jumping distance.
+**Natural Acrobats**: You are proficient in the acrobatics skill and your jumping distance is doubled.
+Additionally, whenever you take the jump action, you can use your dexterity instead of your strength to calculate your jumping distance.

 ---